evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ---
 title: Kia EV6 Long Range AWD
 linktitle: "EV6 Long Range AWD"
 description: "Kia EV6 Long Range AWD is an all-electric coupe SUV with a WLTP range of up to 506 km (315 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true